Skip to main content

 • has recently reopened after major repairs or renovations

-• is experiencing technical (data or IT) issues, or
+• is experiencing technical (data or IT) issues

 There are some exceptions in the display of ratings and data in some of the subcategories:

-• Compliance: If a provider receives a non-compliance decision before their 12-month assessment, their Compliance Rating will be updated immediately.
+• Compliance: If a provider receives a specific formal regulatory notice before their 12-month assessment, their Compliance rating will be updated immediately.

-• Residents' Experience: If a provider cares for a small number of residents, the Resident Experience Survey data may reveal their identities.
-In this case, a Residents' Experience Rating will be displayed, but not the survey data.
+• Residents' Experience: If a provider cares for a small number of residents, the Residents’ Experience Survey data may reveal their identities.
+In this case, a Residents' Experience rating will be displayed, but not the survey data.

 In this section